Stephen Murphy (footballer)

-Stephen Murphy (born 5 April 1978) is an Irish former professional footballer who played for Belvedere, Huddersfield Town and Halifax Town, for whom he made 25 Football League appearances.
-He has also played for the Ireland U-21s.
+Stephen Murphy (born 5 April 1978) is a former professional footballer who played as a midfielder for Belvedere, before signing with Huddersfield Town in 1994, staying there for four years.
+He went on to sign for Halifax Town where he made 25 Football League appearances.
+He has also represented the republic of Ireland at U-15 level all the way up to the Ireland U-21s.